 SAFETY CONSIDERATIONS

 - Keep away from power lines.
 They are deadly.
 There is any number of ways to come into contact with power lines and your chances of survival are slim to none.
-This also means masts or towers that can fall over onto power lines once erected or during erection.
+This also means masts or towers that can fall over onto power lines once erected or during erection.- Always wear gloves when handling rope, cable, coax, antenna wire, etc, while putting up antenna installations.
+A small slip of any of these can remove quickly remove everything to the bone and beyond.

 - Always wear a qualified safety harness every time you set foot on a tower and hard hats all around.